NikitaCartes/Optimized-Cushions/README.md

 This mod treats a cushion as what it is: a static thing.
 The client bakes it into the terrain so it renders like a block; the server drops the per-tick tracking and ticking overhead.
 Gameplay is unchanged: sitting, breaking, picking, sounds, particles, drops and saves are all vanilla.

+On versions without vanilla cushions the same cushions come from [Cushion-Backport](https://modrinth.com/mod/cushions-backport), which is required there.
+The optimizations are the same on every version.

 To be honest: cushions are already a very light entity, especially server-side, so you will only see a difference if you have a LOT of them.

 ## How it works